jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Act 1 and 2a.md

 Frederick Douglass is a true Jedi Master.
 His great bravery, persistence, and intelligence showcase humanity's endless potential.
 The big lesson we need to learn here Skywalker, is using majic to tell the difference between good and bad rules.

 Sophia taught Douglass to read.
 She wasn't told to.
 She did it because we naturally love teaching tools.
 Whatever our joys are, from boxing, fishing, or reading, we love spreading them.
-We love it because spreading majic is even cooler than performing magic.
+We love it because we're all supposed to spread majic.

 When a magician makes a playing card disappear, we smile in awe and childish wonder.
 That's really cool, but nothing new was created, so we soon lose our joy.
 However, when a majician connects someone with reading, they've similarly performed something awesome, but its not a trick; they've upgraded someone's cyborgology and effectively created a new and improved person.
 This makes us smile for a long time.
+Majic is a long lasting dopamine rush.

 Yet human made rules _sometimes_ say upgrading to a new tool is wrong.
 Medieval parishoners couldn't read a science book, peasant farmers couldn't have a musket, a 1990's kid couldn't download a digital song.
-Today millions of tired mothers can't telecommute.
+Today kids can't repair his laptop and millions of tired mothers can't telecommute.
 Why?

 There is no easy answer.
 Society's rule book doesn't proclaim itself to be a Death Star.
-It never will.
-Remember in no story does a antagonist proclaim themselves to be evil.
+It never will; remember in no story does a antagonist proclaim herself evil.
 The lesson Skywalker is it'll never be easy to know the difference between good and bad rules.
-We make them to ever filter out the bad ones.
+Humans make rules so easily in speech, regulations, laws, to ever easily filter out the bad ones.

-Majic is our best judge of the rules.
+Majic is thus our best judge of the rules.
 It naturally makes us smile.
 From teaching a kid to walk, to teaching a grandmother to use Skype to watch her grandkids first steps, teaching and learning new tools opens our hearts because it solves problems and improves our way of life.

 So, when you're teaching or learning a new tool and someone steps in your way with a rule, ask yourself if you feel majic, and if you do, ask the rulemaker why he doesn't.
 Perhaps there's a good reason.
 But keep Sophia in mind.
 Performing majic made her fell good, while following the rules only made her feel safe.

 And safety is fleeting Skywalker.
 No ruling philosophy lasts forever, thus all rule books eventually expire.
 Majic never will.
 It always was, and always will be, in our souls.
 It's how we naturallt test our rule book.
-Alternating current, the microchip, the iPhone were all made by people who avoided the rules.
-Spreading the majic of new tools made Tesla, Noyce, Jobs change our world.
+Alternating current, the microchip, the iPhone were all made by people who avoided the rules yet we celebrate Tesla, Noyce, Jobs today because they help us feel and spread majic.

 Ignore majic at your peril.
 Look at Sophia, she gave one of our greatest writers and orators his start, yet she lived a miserable life watching him succeed because she broke the rules.
 That should help you decide which rules are worth following.

-## A World With No Majic
+## A World With Little Majic

 Skywalker, the extras are struggling.
 We already have Jedi in the open-source community creating new tools to solve frontline problems.
 We already have extras feeling the pain of frontline problems.
 What we don't have is the freedom of extras to majically form bonds with new tools.
 For that we need Techvolution.

+But let's talk about the good news.
+There's always good news and its vital to mention to fend off negativity.
+It's safer to live now then in any other point in human history.
+The amount of us dying violent deaths has consistently gotten lower.
+In the Stone Age, about 10-20% of people died violently, most often by murder.
+In Rome's peak civilization it was around 2-5%.
+After Rome's collapse it passed 5% again, but by the 18th century it was back to under 5%.
+Now, less than 1% of us die violently.
+All because as civilization grows, we make better justice systems, distribute more wealth, and especially make better tools.

+And now we have the good news of enormously powerful digital tools that keep getting faster.
+In 1972 a microchip had about 3,000 transistors.
+In 2018 it could have 10 billion.
+In 46 years, we've increase computer power by 3 million percent.
+It's only because of old philosophies that we're not using this power to solve our problems.

-We need it badly.
-Darth Blockbuster has turned society's rule book into his Death Star.
-Ever since the first digital protagonists like Grace Hopper, Jay Last, Vint Cerf, and Al Alcorn created digital tools en masse in the 1970's, Darth Blockbuster has written contracts nobody can understand, regulations nobody can read, and enforces politically correct behavior nobody likes.
-All to keep his primitive tools in use, and himself in power.
+Digital protagonists like Grace Hopper, Jay Last, and Al Alcorn created digital tools en masse in the 1970's.
+That's when Darth Blockbuster showed up and made his Death Star.
+He's written contracts nobody can understand, regulations nobody can read, and enforces politically correct behavior nobody likes.
+All to keep his primitive tools in use and himself in power.

 Our society's biggest problems like personal isolation, political hatred, and climate change, are wounds of the Death Star's many attacks.
-Let's look at the world going south since the 1970ss.
+But keep in mind, we can solve them with digital uses and Techvolution.
+Let's look at some stats to better understand our wounds.

 Moore's Law - transistor count
 <iframe src="https://ourworldindata.org/grapher/transistors-per-microprocessor?time=1971..2017" style="width: 100%; height: 600px; border: 0px none;"></iframe>
 Moore's Law - Transistor's power electronics.
 Roughly every two years Jedi can double the amount inside a microship.
-This exponential increase showcases how much more powerful digital tools are, requiring Darth Blockbuster to increasingly use his Death Star to keep his tools in power.
+This exponential increase showcases how much more powerful digital tools are.
+It services two purposes.
+One it shows when Darth Blockbuster came, and how much harder he's had to work to keep his tools in power.
+And two, how despite it all humanity is improving life on Earth, so stay positive.
+Techvolution is about making the already good things happen better.

 Red Tape monitor
 ![Red Tape Monitor](/img\diagrams\GWRegStudies-PagesPublishedintheCFR-6.12.19.png)